-- Holding termly meetings to evaluate any implemented reasonable adjustments. - Incorporating a pastoral support plan. - Identifying pupils' unmet needs using therapists where required.

-- Enabling a pupil to have a reduced timetable. - Ensuring a pupil can have somewhere quiet to spend lunch and breaktimes. - Temporary late starts or early finishes. - Phased returns to school where there has been a long absence.
+- Holding termly meetings to evaluate any implemented reasonable adjustments. - Incorporating a pastoral support plan. - Carrying out strengths and difficulties questionnaire. - Identifying pupils' unmet needs using therapists where required. - Enabling a pupil to have a reduced timetable. - Ensuring a pupil can have somewhere quiet to spend lunch and breaktimes. - Temporary late starts or early finishes. - Phased returns to school where there has been a long absence.